SanjoDeundiak/process-runner/DESIGN.md

 - cgroups behavior tests (limits applied and enforced).
 - e2e CLI tests.
 - Output replay for late subscribers.
-- Authorization tests:
+- Authentication tests:
   - what happens if a client or server tries to use a secret key that doesn't match the certificate
-  - what happens if a client or server tries to use a certificate signed by a non-trusted CA
+  - what happens if a client or server tries to use an expired certificate
 - Authorization test:
-  - what happens if a party without the `client` role tries to call a gRPC function on the server
+  - what happens if a party tries to make a GetStatus or Stop call on a process that it didn't start
-  - what happens if a part without the `server` role tries to accept connection from a client
 - Run race detector.

 ## <a name="f"></a> Future improvements